THE SUNDERLAND SITE - PAGE 025

 The full 'Swan' story is really beyond the scope of these Sunderland pages.
 He was however born at Pallion Hall, Monkwearmouth, hence his inclusion here.
 He is, in fact, more associated with Gateshead, where he lived & conducted his many experiments.

 The image that follows is of a first day cover featuring Sir Joseph Wilson Swan.
-I have not bothered the vendor with correspondence re the inclusion of his 'so appropriate for this page' e-Bay item here, but as this is first written, you can see & bid upon the e-Bay item here.
-We thank 'emartenet' the e-Bay vendor.
+I have not bothered the vendor with correspondence re the inclusion of his 'so appropriate for this page' eBay item - which is still available here.
+We thank 'emartenet' the eBay vendor.

 There was a vessel called Sir Joseph Swan.
 It was not, however, built at Sunderland, rather built at Aberdeen, by long established Hall, Russell & Co.
 Ltd. Of 1554 tons, built in 1945.
 A collier clearly (but you must register to see that page).
 Built for London Power Co.
 Ltd., & later owned by British Electricity Authority, which became Central Electricity Authority & later became Central Electricity Generating Board.